Engin-Boot/pong-stage-SoniaVadhnani/Stage0/GUI.md

 Given the initial interface that has exit button which works correctly

-When user doesnot want to play anymore and hits exit and yes to quit the game
+When user doesn't want to play anymore and hits exit and yes to quit the game

 Then the game exits.